jvm-graphics-labs/Vulkan/README.md

 ##### Credits:

+- Sasha, awesome repo (except for avoiding using glfw)
 - Spasi, for assisting (and tolerating) my continuous boring questions :)
+- Kai for its first Hello Triangle in java